ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/maintenance/indexes/get-index-names.dotnet.markdown

-﻿# Operations : How to get Index Names
+﻿# Operations : How to Get Index Names

 **GetIndexNamesOperation** is used to retrieve multiple index names from a database.